 Webroot WiFi Security is, well, a little more basic.
 The knowledgebase (opens in new tab) had 26 articles when we last checked, and although one or two have some valuable details, most include a few lines of text with little that you couldn't have figured out for yourself.

 This isn't quite the problem it might be with some VPNs, though, as WiFi Security is relatively straightforward and unlikely to cause you many difficulties.
 If you run into problems anyway, you can contact Webroot support via a ticket system.
-That's not going to give you the speedy response of the live chat support available with some providers, but in our experience, Webroot support is generally helpful, reliable and faster than most.
+That's not going to give you the speedy response of the live chat support available with the likes of ExpressVPN, but in our experience, Webroot support is generally helpful, reliable and faster than most.

-Webroot WiFi Security could work for undemanding folks who just need an easy-to-use VPN to protect browsing and email, but it doesn't have the features, speed, configurability, choice of locations or platform coverage to match the best of the competition.
+Webroot WiFi Security could work for folks who just need an easy-to-use VPN to protect browsing and email, with maybe a little Netflix unblocking on the side, but it doesn't have the features, configurability, choice of locations or platform coverage to match the best of the competition.

 - We've also highlighted the best VPN